swcphd/greybranches/my_cool_paper.md

 ## Abstract

 We propose a novel approach to build an amazing AI using the so called DCNNs.
+This is the best network ever!

 ## Introduction
 We propose to use convolutions instead of fully connected  networks.